Chandransh/hackerearth-challenge-page/README.md

 4. Open the app in browser at http://localhost:3000/.

-5. Important: The app uses Hackerearth api and due to access restriction in header, CORS issue will persist while running the app in browser.
+5. **Important**: The app uses Hackerearth api and due to access restriction in header, CORS issue will persist while running the app in browser.
 For using it, change your localhost IP name to dev.hackerearth.com.
-Once done, run the app at http://dev.hackerearth.com.com:3000/ and enjoy.
+Once done, run the app at http://dev.hackerearth.com:3000/ and enjoy.